-190 MECHANICS AND HEAT C-ID PHYS 205, C-ID PHYS 200S
+190 MECHANICS AND HEAT C-ID PHYS 205, C-ID PHYS 200S (with PHYC 200 & 210)

-Prerequisite: "C" grade or higher or "Pass" in MATH 180 or equivalent or concurrent enrollment Recommended Preparation: Concurrent enrollment in MATH 280
+Prerequisite: "C" grade or higher or "Pass" in MATH 280 or equivalent or concurrent enrollment 4 hours lecture, 3 hours laboratory

 This course covers linear and rotational kinematics and dynamics, equilibrium, work, energy, momentum, gravitation, simple harmonic motion, thermal properties of matter, and thermodynamics.
 This course is the first of a three semester sequence intended for students majoring in physical sciences and engineering.
-AA/AS GE, CSU, CSU GE, IGETC, UC credit limit

-200 ELECTRICITY AND MAGNETISM 5 UNITS C-ID PHYS 210, 200S
+200 ELECTRICITY AND MAGNETISM 5 UNITS C-ID PHYS 210, 200S (with PHYC 190 & 210)

-Prerequisite: "C" grade or higher or "Pass" in PHYC 190 or equivalent; "C" grade or higher or "Pass" in MATH 280 or equivalent or concurrent enrollment Recommended Preparation: Concurrent enrollment in MATH 281 course is part of a three semester sequence intended for students majoring in physical sciences and engineering.
+Prerequisite: "C" grade or higher or "Pass" in PHYC 190 or equivalent; "C" grade or higher or "Pass" in MATH 280 or equivalent

+Recommended Preparation: Concurrent enrollment in MATH 281